mdolab/cgnsutilities/doc/install.rst

 or optionally with the ``--user`` flag if you are not using a virtual environment.
 A console script called ``cgns_utils``` is provided, which should be installed automatically and available without modifying your ``$PATH``.

+Advanced features require additional dependencies.
+Specifically, the ``rebunch`` function requires pySpline.
+This dependency can be checked with

+.. prompt:: bash

+    pip install .[advanced]